kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 	```
 	- correct value will always be printed as well.
 - A more complex example
+	- `firstMethod()` is writing x and y
+	- `secondMethod()` is read x and y
+	- They are executed in threads T1 and T2
+	- Question: what is the value or r2?
 ```
 int x, y, r1, r2;
 Object lock = new Object();